ganohr/avoid-chromium-lazy-loaded-text-broken/README.md

-# Avoid the chromium lazy loading broken characters bug
+# Avoid the chromium lazy loading broken characters bug with WordPress Plugin!
-Avoid the chromium lazy loading broken characters bug!
+This is a WordPress plugin, avoid the chromium lazy loading broken characters bug!